-Chair, Department of Critical Theory and the Arts, Master of Arts degree program, School of Visual Arts; philosopher
+Chair, MA Critical Theory and the Arts; philosopher

-Education: BA, Marlboro College; MA, Goddard College; University of Iowa, Iowa Writers Workshop; University of Freiburg, philosophy; Sorbonne, literature; PhD, University of Massachusetts
+Education: BA, Marlboro College; MA, Goddard College; PhD, University of Massachusetts

-Education: BA, Universidad de Puerto Rico, Río Piedras; PhD, University of Massachusetts, Amherst
+Education: BA, magna cum laude, Universidad de Puerto Rico, Río Piedras; PhD, University of Massachusetts, Amherst

-Books include: Political Responsibility: Responding to Predicaments of Power
+Books include: Author, Political Responsibility: Responding to Predicaments of Power

 Publications include: Telos, Political Theory, Theory & Event, Polity, New Political Science, Radical Philosophy, Antropolítica